Rigidity of actions on metric spaces close to three dimensional manifolds: Nil geometry

 \begin{example} All the previous examples can be generalized as follows: Fix $p \in \mathbb{N}$ and $u,v \in \R^2$ linearly independent, so that $\Gamma = \{ nu + mv : n,m \in \Z\} \subset \R^2$ is a lattice.
 If $(u,0) \times (v,0) = (0,0,\lambda) \in \R^3$, then the group

 is a lattice having normalizer group in $H_\R$

 The lattice $\Gamma$ has an automorphism group $Aut(\Gamma) \in \{0, \Z_2, D_4, D_6\}$, which is, if non-trivial, generated by a rotation with angle $\theta$ and a reflection.
-So we can compute the whole normalizer group via its generators as
+The whole normalizer group is given in terms of generators as

 where $\varphi = m_\theta \circ L_w$.
 Here, $w = (w_0,0) \in H_\R$ must be chosen so that if

 then $m_\theta(u, r_1), m_\theta(v, r_2) \in M_p$.
 Thus, we have an isometry group of the quotient given by the exact sequence